30 Oct 2024

 Cremation costs

-If you opt for a cremation funeral, you can expect to pay around £4,176.
+If you opt for a cremation funeral, you can expect to pay around £4,431.
 This covers the crematorium fee, minister’s fee, and funeral director’s charges, as well as doctor’s fees (not applicable in Scotland).
-However, the average cost of cremation alone was £937 in 2023.
+However, the average cost of cremation alone was £1,106 in 2024 - a £79 increase compared with 2023.

 Funeral director costs

-Looking at funeral director charges in isolation, the average cost in 2023 was £2,953.
+Looking at funeral director charges in isolation, the average cost in 2024 was £3,108 - a £155 increase on the previous year.
 This includes a number of elements: the transportation and care of the deceased, a limousine, a light oak or teak veneer coffin, the hearse and bearers, an opportunity for the family to view the deceased, and hygienic treatment such as embalming.

 Even the most modest funeral is likely to cost a tidy sum, no matter where you live in the UK.
 Funeral prices might seem high at first, but it’s a great feeling knowing you can provide financial support for your family after you’re gone.
 By planning your funeral now, you could make life a little easier for your loved ones.
 Below, we explore some of the ways you can help meet your funeral costs - from prepaid funeral plans to Over 50s Life Insurance.